CasparKielwein/Aaargh/Classes.md

 * Target is slowed

 #### Lvl2:
-* Target is restrained instead of slowed
+* Target is immobilized instead of slowed

 #### lvl3:
 * Attack is area burst 1